adrianrramos/Mock-Social-Frontend/README.md

 Some of the tools and technologies I got my hands on with this project I have never touched before, others I have.
 The following tools were used to build out the frontend of this project:

 - Material UI => to handle the responsiveness and styling of all components across the site
-- React => my personal favorite of the frontend frameworks
+- React => the best javascript library in the world
 - Redux => to manage state and dispatch calls to the firebase API

 I was faced with a few challenges throughout the build.
 However, those challenges have helped me grow and develop a stronger skill set for web development